salesforce/design-system-react/docs/codebase-overview.md

 #### Rendered text needs a prop.
 Group assistive text and labels

-Be inclusive of non English users.
+Be inclusive of non-English users.
 Any text the user can read (including hidden assistive text for screenreaders) should be able to be set via a prop for internationalization purposes.
 Within the component, **do not concatenate strings.** This assumes that you know the word order of all languages.
 Strings should be passed into props in their entirety.
 Non-visible programmatic keys can be concatenated.

 All assistive text for accessibility and visible text should be grouped in an object and passed in with a prop, `assistiveText` and `labels` respectively.
 This will allow consuming developers to easily find and map text to localize it.